Returning Families

 - 4 or more razor-point pens*in black and at least 2 other colors for labeling (red, blue and green) * 0.3mm or 0.4mm like Staedtler triplus fineliner or Stabilo point 88

-- A set of colored pencils (and sharpener)
+- Set of colored pencils (and sharpener)

 - White-out – quick drying kind